Blockchain-Alchemy/GRAT/README.md

 ## What's Next

-Grat is already so awesomem, but it can be even more Awesome!
+Grat is already so awesome, but it can be even more Awesome!
-There is still so much that needs to be done before we realease GRAT into the wild.
+There is still so much that needs to be done before we release GRAT into the wild.

 - [ ] Create **Tutorial**
 - [ ] Build **Recipes** Library
-- [ ] Add more medthods
+- [ ] Add more methods
 - [ ] Add more variable types
 - [ ] Add sp.failwith framework
-- [ ] Build Out BigMap Opeartions
+- [X] Build Out BigMap Operations
 - [ ] Testing
 - [ ] Promotion
 - [ ] Marketing
 - [ ] Press Release and Educator Packet
 - [ ] Release into the wild :tada: